- Jan Józef Baranowski wore many hats during his life, including financier, economist, nobleman, linguist, engineer, and inventor.

 Jan Józef Baranowski

 The Polish economist, financier, linguist, engineer and inventor Jan Józef Baranowski (see the biography of Baranowski) was the author of many technical inventions, 17 of which have been patented in France.
 Interestingly, at least 4 of them are for calculating devices: Machine propre à obtenir les produits des nombres sans faire la multiplication (Brevet №4587 from 1846), Montre à calcul opérant les quatre règles de l’arithmétique (Brevet №2663 from 1847), tax machine from 1848 (taxe-machine pour obtenir les résultats des calculs les plus compliqués même ceux des changes et arbitrages de banque, avec un contrôle instantané), and a machine for calculation of the votes in the elections from 1848.
-The first calculating machine was patented in USA also (US patent 5746 from 1848).
+The first calculating machine was patented in the United States, also (U.S. patent 5746 from 1848).

 The Baranowski Tax Machine, part of the IBM Collection of historical calculating devices